By Vedika Global Founder & Acharya Shunya

 This is why people with completely non-spiritual backgrounds (even a history of shunning it) do a complete 360 in their life, and check into ashrams, seek gurus, sign up with churches, live on the footsteps of mosques, meditate on the steps of temples, wander away in forests and mountains, and write ethereal odes to free birds and lonely sunsets.

-Others may comment upon this ‘weird’ behavior, counsel them to return to sanity, but this crazy one is, indeed, on another trip altogether.
-In spite of, and against all odds, galvanized by his or her own deeply imbedded instinct for wholeness, this ‘strange’ but resolute one has set out to realize his or her own divine inner self, which is none other than God.
+Others may comment upon this ‘weird’ behavior, and counsel them to return to sanity, but this crazy one is, indeed, on another trip altogether.
+In spite of, and against all odds, galvanized by his or her own deeply embedded instinct for wholeness, this ‘strange’ but resolute one has set out to realize his or her own divine inner self, which is none other than God.
 This is the completion of the third instinct – paraloka ishana.

-Our spirituality is inbuilt – not a fashion statement, new age trend, or even an escapist fantasy.
+Our spirituality is inbuilt – not a fashion statement, new-age trend, or even an escapist fantasy.

-To question a spirit’s spirituality, is like asking an ocean if it knows about water.
+To question a spirit’s spirituality is like asking an ocean if it knows about water.
 The spirit shrouded in a body is, at last, compelled to seek its own spirituality, to break free from its beautiful and marvelous body suit and see itself everywhere and in everything.
 The body is the vehicle.
 The world of experiences and contrasts is the medium.
 The goal is Self-Realization.